RobTillaart/MS5837/README.md

 - improve documentation
 - buy hardware - 30 or 2 bar version, both?
 - check TODO's in code / documentation
 - test

 #### Should

+- improve error handling
 - create derived classes?
   - so one does not need to set mathMode.
   - for 5803
+- investigate the effects of float math on accuracy / precision.
+- async interface.
   - can we see conversion ready?
-- performance test
-- investigate the effects of float math on accuracy / precision.
+  - **void requestMeasurement()** starts conversion D1.
+  - **bool ready()** checks D1 to be ready, starts D2, checks D2 to be ready
+  - could be 0.2.0 if sync version works.
+  - ==> also MS5611 ?
+- add OSR factor to code

 #### Could